jimcortez/electricgerbil-art/content/art/commune/index.md

 {{< youtube nWjEKeLxS7c >}}

-Biking in the deep playa, you are drawn to a series of lights set in patterns that aim to attract from a distance.
-You find a beautiful dining table has already been set, with others welcoming you for a meal that will never arrive.
-The ambiance changes as you interact with your fellow diners.
+Deep in the moonlit expanse of the playa, a mesmerizing constellation of lights beckons you forward.
+As you approach, an otherworldly scene materializes: an elegant dining table, seemingly transported from a retro-futuristic dream, floats in the dusty night air.
+Eight chairs await, each a silent invitation to join a gathering of strangers who will soon become confidants.

-The piece itself is primarily a custom-built table for 8 with inlaid LED’s, a spherical centerpiece (more LEDs), and place settings affixed.
-8 sturdy chairs that fit the theme will be sourced.
-Encapsulating the piece are 8 legs custom fabricated from metal tubing, primarily supporting shade cloth, a chandelier, and a beacon.
-LEDs will coat the beacon and chandelier, as well as run along the poles.
+The heart of Commune is a masterfully crafted table for eight, where technology and artistry intertwine.
+Intricate LED patterns dance beneath its surface, while a mysterious spherical centerpiece pulses with light, casting ever-changing patterns across the faces of those gathered.
+Above, a sculptural chandelier and beacon reach toward the stars, their light flowing through eight graceful metal pillars that support a protective canopy.
+Each place setting, permanently affixed to the table, stands ready for a feast that exists only in imagination.

-LED Animations synchronize with patterns or sequences that aim to delight and inspire conversation.
-As a stretch goal, sequences can also be manipulated by participants by touch.
-Touching a fork could cause another participant’s area to go dark, but touching together could trigger a surprise animation.
+But Commune is more than just a visual spectacle – it's an interactive experience that responds to human connection.
+Touch-sensitive elements throughout the piece create a playful dialogue between strangers: a gentle tap of your fork might plunge your neighbor's space into darkness, but when two participants reach out together, the entire installation erupts in a symphony of light and color.
+These shared moments of discovery transform casual encounters into lasting connections.

-Special thanks to the best crew: Russ, Matthew (and crew at [Radius Concepts](https://radius-concepts.com/)), Mina, and Eugenia
+Special thanks to our visionary crew: Russ, Matthew (and the talented team at [Radius Concepts](https://radius-concepts.com/)), Mina, and Eugenia

 ## Inspiration

-I have a 3 year old and our family plays a game we call “Friends for Dinner”.
-He pretends to be a new friend over for a meal, and he makes up answers to our questions.
-Turns out the idea of meeting people at the table for the first time is not actually common.
-It actually creates a unique shared experience that is quite powerful.
+The inspiration for Commune comes from a charming family tradition.
+The artist's three-year-old loves to play a game called "Friends for Dinner" where he pretends to be a new dinner guest, making up delightful answers to questions at the table.
+It turns out that meeting people at the dinner table for the first time isn't as common as you might think - but when it happens, it creates a uniquely powerful shared experience.

-In 2023, I brought the artwork “[Friends for Dinner](https://electricgerbil.art/art/friends-for-dinner/)”, which was (in my opinion) an immense success.
-Participants used the space exactly how I intended, without any instruction or confusion.
-When there were open seats, newcomers were asked to sit.
-Snacks were shared and drinks freely shared.
-It had the magic of immediacy, spurring deep conversation between strangers.
-I hope to recreate this magic, but with a different style and sophistication.
+In 2023, the artist brought "[Friends for Dinner](https://electricgerbil.art/art/friends-for-dinner/)" to the playa, and it was, by all measures, an immense success.
+The space worked exactly as envisioned - no instructions needed, no confusion.
+When seats were open, newcomers naturally joined in.
+Snacks and drinks were shared freely among strangers.
+The piece captured that magical immediacy that sparks deep conversations between people who'd just met.
+Now with Commune, the artist aims to recreate this magic with an added layer of sophistication and style.

-Taking inspiration from the “Googie” style of architecture, I hope to create a retro-futuristic space where people can connect at a deeply personal level.
+Drawing inspiration from the bold, optimistic vision of "Googie" architecture, Commune reimagines the retro-futuristic aesthetic of mid-century America as a catalyst for authentic human connection.
+It's where the Space Age meets intimate dining, creating an environment where strangers can discover the extraordinary in each other.

 ---